 SBA also allows refinancing of loans that are over 2 years old and when businesses meet SBA’s criteria.
 Loans must be secured by fixed assets.
 SBA 504 refi loans can extend the term and lower the interest rate of an existing loan.

 We will gladly send the details so that you can incorporate SBA’s requirements into yours.
 Our goal is to ensure that the appraisal meets both your standards and SBA’s, so the business only has to pay for one appraisal.
-The cost of an appraisal is usually an eligible project cost.
+The cost of an appraisal can usually be included in the financing.

 For projects with substantial construction or renovation, a letter from an architect or appraiser is required to state that the project was substantially completed according to plans.